 Into, Through, + For: A Collection of Contemporary Design Posters, Exhibition, 2020–2021.

-The poster has been, is, and will continue to be a globally celebrated vehicle for communication, expression, and cognition.
-In the twenty-first century, posters appear in both physical environments as well as digital ones.
-Posters are used to protest, persuade, celebrate, promote, inform, and delight.
-Through continuous advances in typesetting technologies, the poster and graphic design itself have increasingly become democratized.
-From the 1980s on—professional graphic designers could independently compose high-quality layouts with far less expense.
+The poster, be it digital or physical, has been, is, and will continue to be a globally celebrated vehicle for communication, expression, and cognition.
+Posters are used to protest, express, persuade, celebrate, promote, inform, and delight.
+Through continuous advances in typesetting technologies, the poster and graphic design itself have increasingly become radically democratized.
+From the 1980s on, professional graphic designers and amateurs could independently compose high-quality layouts at far less expense.
 This “desktop publishing revolution” unleashed typesetting technologies that were once only the realm of publishing professionals.
 Today, anyone with a laptop and any number of software packages is a “typesetter” or “imagesetter” and, thus, a graphic designer in some form.

 This democratization may also help explain why design has become such a widely celebrated contemporary cultural practice.
 Amateur and enthusiast designers now join graphic design professionals in finding ways to both practice and celebrate design.
 Films, posters, and other artifacts concerning numerous aspects of design serve as cultural evidence.
-The posters in this exhibition showcase our tools, techniques, efforts, products, and innovations—even our typefaces.
-One way to frame these artifacts is through Sir Christopher Frayling’s three-part definition of design research,—which imparts three critical modes of inquiry: research into design, research through design, and research for design.
-In various ways and to different degrees, the posters in this collection exhibit all three of Frayling’s modes.
-Some of the posters are educational, some are informational, some are promotional—but most fall into several of these categories.
-In and of themselves, they are also beautiful examples of design.
-Design is one of our uniquely human abilities and pursuits.
-Into, Through, and For celebrates this pursuit while showcasing an eclectic collection of artifacts representing it in both a global and local context.
-The exhibition also catalyzes and inspires new poster creation—with eight newly created, limited edition posters designed by Merrimack College Graphic Design students on display.
+The posters in this exhibition showcase design tools, techniques, efforts, products, and innovations—evidence of objects, culture, and history.
+One way to frame these artifacts, and the catalysts for the title of the exhibition is Sir Christopher Frayling’s three-part definition of design research,—which imparts three critical modes of inquiry: research into design, research through design, and research for design.
+In various ways and to different degrees, the posters in this collection exhibit all three of Frayling’s three modes.
+Some of the posters are educational, some are informational, and some are promotional—but most fall into several of these categories.
+In and of themselves, they are also beautiful examples of visual communication and design.
+Into, Through, and For celebrates the poster as an embodiment of design as culture, communication, and form within a global and local context.

 Credits—